decalog, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th

 For as a young man marries a virgin, so your sons will marry you; and as the bridegroom rejoices over the bride, so your God will rejoice over you.
 (Isaiah 62:5)

 This means that idolatry is spiritual adultery.
 It is parallel to a husband or wife having an affair with a person other than their spouse.
 This helps us understand why God’s anger is so vigorously aroused (Ezekiel 5:13) when He sees His people giving their allegiance to other deities.
 (Ezekiel 16:38) Consider also the image which Ezekiel sees in the temple courtyard.
-(Ezekiel 8:3) Israel had setup this image there, and God is thoroughly enraged with His people for this act of unfaithfulness.
+(Ezekiel 8:3) Israel had setup an image there, and God is thoroughly enraged with His people for this act of unfaithfulness.
 (Ezekiel 8:6) Ultimately, God drives His people off their land and sends them into exile because of His jealousy.
 (Psalm 79:5)

 But does not this jealousy speak to the first command, not the second?